ar4316-ops/OGP-predeparture-survey/README.md

 - Students who spend the full year at the same site do not receive the Spring versino of the survey.
 - The usual trap of 'NYU London' vs 'London'
 - Depending when you run the first distribution list, you may need to clean them up a bit as students drop approaching arrival day.
 - If using Fall 25 to set up Fall 26, a new quesiton was added for Spring 26 that will need to be carried over to Fall 25 (scholarships - will need a field in the distribution for this as well).

+For the distribution list, [this Slate query can be used](https://apply.globalstudy.nyu.edu/manage/query/build?id=9cc5b098-77df-4af3-a89a-23edb4f88957).
+- The greyed out filter row can be actived for Spring terms to exclude the academic year same location students.

 I usually use the unique links for each student (easier set up).
 Makes reminders easier, and there's not the same need for QR code etc as for checkpoint & end of semester survey.